-Actions Targets : Benefits Timescale Partners Cost Agency heme.
-Encourage the completion of a water supply source zones and major aquifer protection plan.
-Apply the lessons learnt as above to wider areas of Kent.
-(Agency Lead: Groundwater Protection Identify very vulnerable potable supply boreholes.
-Gather data on potential pollution threats in the catchment.
-Plan inspection campaign and store information All major pollution risks within a catchment will be identified and managed reducing the likelihood of a serious event.
-2000-2004 Water companies, LAs To be determined Officer) 2.
-Implement recommendations from the Ives Report by undertaking a series of catchment-specific campaigns of pollution prevention visits to all farms and industry in a catchment. • (Agency Lead: Environment Protection Manager) gathered electronically.
-Achieve a 20% reduction in the number of times drinking water abstraction points have to be closed due to pollution incidents per year.
+Actions Targets Benefits Timescale 4 Partners Cost Agency Гheme protection plan.
+Apply the lessons learnt as above to wider areas of Kent. potential pollution threats in the catchment.
+Plan inspection within a catchment will be identified and managed reducing the likelihood of a 2000-2004 Water companies, LAs To be determined Implement recommendations from the lives Report by undertaking a series of catchment-specific campaigns of pollution prevention visits to all farms and industry in a catchment.
+(Agency Lead: Environment Protection Manager) Achieve a 20% reduction in the number of times drinking water abstraction points have to be closed due to pollution incidents per year.
 Pollution prevention.
-2000-2003 Water companies, Industry, Farmers, LAs £60k •
+2000-2003 Water companies, Industry, Farmers, LAs £60k 4